skeet70/django-markdown-video/README.md

 Django Markdown Video
 =====================

+Python-markdown-video allows for embedding video in markdown formatted text.
-Hoping to establish a github presence for this great little python-markdown extension by Tyler Lesmann(http://code.google.com/p/python-markdown-video/), to keep it modern.
-It's incorporated into a little django templatetag for ease of use, as well as giving some markItUp examples.
+Original python-markdown extension by Tyler Lesmann(http://code.google.com/p/python-markdown-video/) This app incorporates the extension into a django filter for ease of use, as well as giving some markItUp examples.

 Examples
 ---------